PascalFewi/Polymarket_Trading/README.md

 For now, only the insights and statistical analyses are publicly available here.
 Enjoy exploring the data!
 If you have any questions, feel free to open an Issue 😊.

+---

+## Overview

+This dataset contains time series data from the Polymarket prediction market, specifically focused on binary Bitcoin markets.
+The data includes orderbook-derived prices and features, target prices for each market, and reference Bitcoin price data.
+The purpose of the dataset is to train machine learning models to predict short-term, persistent movements in the market price for buying and selling contracts, while minimizing the impact of transient noise (such as large one-off trades).

 - [Polymarket Bet Orderbook Dataset Documentation](#polymarket-bet-orderbook-dataset-documentation)
   - [Overview](#overview)
   - [Use Case](#use-case)